<HOME

 Installation of ready packages

 So I did a fresh install of Raspberry Pi OS "Lite" 32-bit (Debian 11 Bullseye) on the Pi 3B.
 Older or newer Pies should do just fine as well.
 (In fact, I subsequently found a disused Raspberry Pi 2B and swapped the SD card into that, and it's been running the show ever since, leaving the more powerful 3B for other, more demanding use.
 Even a first-generation Pi would probably suffice, but I'm already using mine as a camera server with an old NoIR Pi camera.)
 I don't expect the 64-bit OS to differ in any relevant way either (though I couldn't have swapped a 64-bit distro into the old 32-bit Pi 2B, so I'm glad I went 32-bit).
 Once I had the Pi OS set up, with network etc. up and running, I tackled the GPIB interface.
 Many posts I read started out with installing a specific kernel.
-I used the stock kernel (5.15.84) that came with Raspberry Pi OS!
+I used the stock kernel (5.15.84 at the time) that came with Raspberry Pi OS!
 It worked just fine with the current version of linux-gpib (version 4.3.5 r2028).
 Here's a list of packages I needed to install with apt-get at one point or another.
 Most were referred to in the above mentioned posts, and I did not bother to check which are actually necessary.
 (It's also possible that the list is not complete, in case some relevant package had already been installed along with some other application I'd installed separately.)

 build-essential